Erdogan promises 15 million doses of Covid vaccine for Africa - ExBulletin

 In his opening remarks to dozens of African leaders and ministers, Erdogan said Turkey will send 15 million doses of the Covid-19 vaccine to Africa, where cases are rising rapidly and vaccination rates are low.

-We are aware of the global injustice in access to the Covid-19 vaccine and the unfair treatment of Africa.
-It is a shame for humanity that only six percent of the African population has been vaccinated, ”Erdogan said.
+It is a shame for humanity that only six percent of the African population has been vaccinated.
+Turkey is developing its own vaccine, known as Turkovac, which is in the process of receiving approval for emergency use.

 Sources